Obsidian Rock – Meaning, Uses, Facts, Properties & Color

 Specific Gravity & Density of Obsidian

-The density of rock used to expresses as specific gravity, and it is measured in relevance to the density of water in gram per cubic centimeter of the mass.
+The density of rock is used to express specific gravity.
+It is measured in relevance to the density of water in gram per cubic centimeter of the mass.
 The density of obsidian is 2.55 g/cubic cm.
 It means it is heavier than water and dense medium as a mass.

 Streaks & Colors of Obsidian